taznuva/Video-Games/README.md

 We will be using Tableau and Pandas to build visualizations of our analysis which we will showcase on Google Slides.

 For the interactive portion, we will build the options to manipulate the features for the graphs.

-### Communication Plan:
-The entire team will mainly communicate via the entertainment Slack group chat.
-The team will also use scheduled meeting times via Zoom on Tuesday and Thursday 02-22-2022 – 03-31-2022.
-Additional meeting to be scheduled via Zoom as needed.
-Emails have been exchanged in case we're not active on Slack.
-The team has also created a shared Notion page to checklist tasks and to keep track of the timeline.